Flanders to switch on all speed cameras permanently

 From next year, every speed camera in Flanders will be permanently active as the region takes traffic fine collection into its own hands.
 The move is expected to generate an additional 50 million euros annually for the Flemish budget.

-Minister-president Matthias Diependaele (N-VA) stressed that this is “not a new tax” but rather stricter enforcement.
-“Those who respect speed limits will not be affected,” he said during his September declaration on Monday.
+Minister president Matthias Diependaele said this was “not a new tax” but rather stricter enforcement.
+“Those who respect speed limits will not be affected,” he said during his September Declaration on Monday.

 Currently, fines from Flemish cameras are processed through a federal system run by the police and justice department.
 However, outdated servers and limited capacity mean dozens of cameras have stood idle, in some cases for years.
-Flanders also argues that too much revenue is skimmed off at federal level before reaching its own coffers.
+Flanders also argues that too much revenue is skimmed off at federal level before reaching the region.

 To solve this, the Flemish Tax Authority will develop a new platform costing around 5 million euros.
 Once operational, it will manage all Flemish cameras and fines directly, ensuring they run continuously.

 The government expects part of the extra income to flow into the Road Safety Fund, supporting its ambition of zero road deaths by 2050.
-Last year, 253 people lost their lives in traffic accidents across Flanders.
+Last year, 253 people died in traffic accidents across Flanders.

 #FlandersNewsService | © BELGA PHOTO NICOLAS MAETERLINCK